-Fall/Winter Registration Instructions Returning Students
+Fall/Winter Registration Instructions – Returning Students

 university experience.
 We have provided the steps below to help you

 STEP 1: GETTING STARTED

 - Fall and Winter Timetables.
 Make sure you select the right year and term.

-- Academic Advisor Each student has been assigned an Academic Advisor.
-Your advisors name is located at the top of your Program Advisor Report.
+- Academic Advisor – Each student has been assigned an Academic Advisor.
+Your advisor’s name is located at the top of your Program Advisor Report.

 - The Academic Calendar (please note you are required to follow the program requirements for the year you were admitted).
 Pay close attention to Academic Information,Programs of Study, and Course Descriptions.